TheNeonDesert/docs/docs/how-to-play.md

 Let's create a Character first, as they're needed for most actions in The Neon Desert

-1. Click on the Characters page and select Create
+1. Click on the Avatars page and select Create
 1. Select a name for your Character
 1. accept tx
 1. watch progress